Dog-Friendly Activities in California

 Roaring Camp Railroads Roaring Camp Railroads offers dog-friendly train rides in Felton, CA, through the California Redwoods.
 Located just a few miles from Santa Cruz, you and Fido can climb aboard an authentic 19th century steam train for a trip through the magnificent redwood forest.
 As you travel along the historic, winding narrow-gauge track to the summit of Bear Mountain, the conductor will entertain you with the history of the railroad and its locomotives, which were once used to haul giant redwood logs out of the forest.
 Tours are offered daily and departure times vary by season.
 See Details

-Garland Ranch Regional Park Dog-friendly Garland Ranch Regional Park is a gorgeous park in Carmel, CA, with the Carmel River running through it.
+Garland Ranch Regional Park The dog-friendly Garland Ranch Regional Park is a gorgeous park in Carmel, CA, with the Carmel River running through it.
 Dogs are allowed off-leash in certain areas, including in the river and on selected trails (not the horse trails).
 Atop the northern crest of the Santa Lucia Mountains, the trails encounter open oak savannas and spectacular vistas.
-Along the way, you will travel through maple-filled canyons, dense oak woodlands, and thick stands of chaparral.
+Along the way, you'll travel through maple-filled canyons, dense oak woodlands, and thick stands of chaparral.
 There are trails for nearly all abilities, from beginner to advanced hiker.
 Trail maps can be found at the park's visitor center.
 The park is open dawn until dusk.
 See Details

 Santa Barbara Botanic Gardens You'll love exploring this gorgeous botanical garden, and you're welcome to bring your pet along as long as they remain on-leash.
 See Details